-Call for Candidatures - Deputy Chief Observer European Union Election Observation Mission to Venezuela 2021 Regional and Municipal Elections 21 November 2021
+Call for Candidatures - Deputy Chief Observer European Union Election Observation Mission to Lebanon 2022 General Elections 15 May 2022 (out of country voting foreseen on 6-8 May 2022)

-Pending the final decision of the High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission (HR/VP) to deploy an EU Election Observation Mission (EU EOM) to Venezuela, the European Commission initiates the selection procedure for the Deputy Chief Observer (DCO) to observe the Regional and Municipal elections, scheduled for 21 November 2021.
+The High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission (HR/VP) has taken a decision to deploy an EU Election Observation Mission (EU EOM) to Lebanon (provided Administrative Arrangement is agreed and signed before 07/03/2022).
+The European Commission initiates the selection procedure for the position of Deputy Chief Observer for the EU EOM to observe the General Elections, scheduled for 15 May 2022.

-According to the procedures set out the Commission implementing decision of 29.10.2014 adopting the Implementing Arrangements for Election Observation Missions, C(2014) 7782, the DCO will have the status of Special Advisor under the Title VI of CEOS1.
+According to the procedures set out the Commission implementing decision of 29.10.2014 adopting the Implementing Arrangements for Election Observation Missions, C(2014) 7782, the DCO will have the status of Special Advisor under the Title VI of CEOS.

-The Commission invites interested applicants to submit by 20 September 2021 (23:59 Brussels time) their candidature for this position.
+The Commission invites interested applicants to submit by Monday 28 February 2022 (24:00 Brussels time) their candidature for this position.